-8. Consider whether or not you are the problem.
+8. Consider whether or not you are the problem

 In my earlier example about my sister-in-law’s whistling, I had to acknowledge that to some extent my irritation with whistling is my own problem.
 Whistling is not something that most people find irritating, so it isn’t reasonable to expect my sister-in-law to know that it irritates me.

-If you’re irritated by something, you may have to admit to yourself that the problem is your irritability and not the person’s actions.
+If you’re annoyed by something, you may have to admit to yourself that the problem is your irritability and not the person’s actions.
 If you’re irritable, do what you need to do to get into a better space mentally.
 Spend some extra time alone, get some caffeine, or engage in your hobbies.